-With artificial sources, a certain amount of water can be drawn up at any time from near the location where the fire breaks out, and so they are frequently used as water sources for firefighting during such activities.
+With artificial sources, a certain amount of water can be drawn up at any time from near the location where the fire breaks out, and so they are frequently used as water sources while fighting a fire.
 Ever since the Great Hanshin-Awaji Earthquake in particular, the installation of fire cisterns and other equipment that has been seismically-reinforced against earthquakes has been actively promoted as a countermeasure for water sources for firefighting to combat large-scale earthquakes.
-In 2014
+In 2014 the Standards for Water Sources for Firefighting (FDMA Bulletin No. 7 from 1964) were revised to allow for their

-^{2} New Origin Location Display System: This is a system that notifies fire departments of the location information (address information) of the person making a report with regards to 119 reports from Nippon Telegraph and Telephone East Corporation and Nippon Telegraph and Telephone West Corporation landline phones.
+\2 New Origin Location Display System: This is a system that notifies fire departments of the location information (address information) of the person making a report with regard to 119 reports from Nippon Telegraph and Telephone East Corporation and Nippon Telegraph and Telephone West Corporation landline phones.